Lewis (Year 4)

 Teaching assistant: Mrs Parish (AM), Miss Wakeham (PM)

-We hope you all had a wonderful break and are ready for another exciting term of learning in Lewis Class.
-We have lots of engaging topics planned and are looking forward to a busy and productive term ahead.
+We hope you all had a lovely break and are ready for another exciting term.
+We have lots of engaging learning planned and are looking forward to a busy and productive term.
+We are also really excited for our upcoming residential to Grittleton House, which will help the children build independence and work effectively as part of a team.

 English